AlcidesRC/dockerized-php/README.md

 ##### Healthcheck

-A shell script is provided to allows Docker's deamon to check the container service via `HEALTHCHECK` directive.
+A custom health check shell script is provided to check the container service via `HEALTHCHECK` directive.

+This shell script returns a SIGINT if the PHP-FPM service can handle a valid request to FPM `ping` status endpoint.

-> This health check is defined in the `Dockerfile`
+> This health check directive is defined at `Dockerfile` instead of `docker-compose.yml`

 #### Logging